Mohammadbinshahid/Team4_Capstone_Project/README.md

 * User account creation;
 * User commenting;
 * Dashboard with a form asking for a user's flight information;
-* Machine learning model to provide a recommendation to a user on whether or not his or her flight is likely to be delayed;
+* Machine learning model to provide a recommendation to a user on whether or not his or her flight is likely to be delayed; and
 * Weather widgets that provide the current weather conditions and a 5-day forecast.

+For future development, we hope to add the following features:
+* Create Android and iOS applications that leverage our data API endpoint;
+* [Coming Soon]

 _____